Alternative Methods for Aadhaar Verification When OTP Fails

 There are a few typical reasons why you might not receive an OTP:

 • Incorrect Mobile Number: The most common reason is that the mobile number linked to your Aadhaar might be old, incorrect, or not updated.
-If the service provider tries to send an OTP to a number you no longer use, it simply won’t reach you.
+If the service provider tries to send an OTP to a number you no longer use, it simply will not be delivered.

 • Network Problems: Sometimes, your mobile phone might be in an area with poor signal, or there could be a temporary issue with your mobile network provider.
 This can prevent SMS messages, including OTPs, from being delivered.

-• “Do Not Disturb” (DND) Service: If you have activated the DND service on your phone, it might block promotional or service messages, and sometimes, OTPs can get caught in this filter.
+• “Do Not Disturb” (DND) Service: If you have activated the DND service on your phone, it might block promotional or service messages, and sometimes, OTPs may be blocked by this filter.

-• Full SMS Inbox: While less common with modern smartphones, if your message inbox is completely full, new messages might not be able to come through.
+• Full SMS Inbox: While less common with modern smartphones, if your message inbox is completely full, new messages may not be received.

 • Temporary System Glitches: Occasionally, the system sending the OTP might experience a brief technical issue.
 These are usually resolved quickly, but they can cause delays.